Establishment of menstruation in adolescents. The first periods in girls (menarche): when they begin, early signs of maturation, pathological symptoms

 Serious menstrual problems

-While most menstrual problems are not serious, a few conditions do require medical care...
+Although most menstrual problems are not serious, a few conditions still require medical care.
 These include:

-Girls who have not menstruated by age 15 or 3 years after the first signs of puberty have primary amenorrhea.
-The cause may be genetic problems, hormone imbalances, or problems with the development of the reproductive organs.
+Girls who have not started menstruating by age 15 or 3 years after the first signs of puberty have primary amenorrhea.
+The cause may be genetic problems, hormone imbalances, or problems with the development of reproductive organs.

-Hormonal imbalances can lead to secondary amenorrhea, when a girl with a regular menstrual cycle suddenly stops menstruating.
+Hormonal imbalance can lead to secondary amenorrhea, when a girl with a regular menstrual cycle suddenly stops menstruating.

-Since pregnancy is the most common cause of secondary amenorrhea, a pregnancy test is recommended.
-Besides hormonal imbalances and pregnancy, other factors that can cause both primary and secondary amenorrhea include:
+Since pregnancy is the most common cause of secondary amenorrhea, taking a pregnancy test is recommended.
+In addition to hormonal imbalance and pregnancy, Other factors that can cause both primary and secondary amenorrhea include:

 • Stress